Spencer Steer Player Props: Reds vs. Padres

-The Cincinnati Reds, including Spencer Steer (.268 slugging percentage in past 10 games, including zero homers), take on starter Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.244 on-base percentage in past 10 games, 89 points below season-long percentage), take on starter Michael Wacha and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

 Spencer Steer Game Info & Props vs. the Padres